YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-17-knowledge-repository.md

     - Larger $\lambda$ corresponds to heavier shrinking for every parameter.
     - However, given the same $\lambda$, principal components corresponding to larger eigenvalues receive the least shrinking.

+To demonstrate the two shrinking effects, I plotted the percentage shrunken ($1- l_{i}/(l_{i}+\lambda)$) as a function of the ordered principal components as well as the value of the ridge regularization parameter.
 The two shrinking effects are clearly visible from this figure.
 ![lambda_effect](/assets/learning-repo/pca_ridge_lambda_effect.png)

 <details>